raymondnaval/game/README.md

 # New Game
 Creating a game using the LibGdx engine.
 Could be Metroidvania style.
 Could be Connect 4.
 Could be both.

+4/19/18
+- Descending image with fixed speed.
+- Option to increase descent of image.
+- New image generated once previous image touches base of well.
+- Horizontal movement is incremental for accurate alignment of Tetris blocks.

 4/3/18
 Created boundaries for Tetris "well".